Your mortgage credit score might not be what you expect

-- AnnualCreditReport.com — This is the only official source for your free credit report.
-You’re typically entitled to one free credit report per year, though COVID-19 changed the rules to allow one report per week through April 2021
+- AnnualCreditReport.com: This is the only official source for your free credit report.
+You’re typically entitled to one free credit report per year

-As long as you continue to make your payments on time, keep your credit utilization relatively low, and you don’t go shopping for credit you don’t need, over time your score is going to be pretty high for all every credit scoring model.
+A good credit score is achievable as long as you continue to make your payments on time, keep your credit utilization relatively low, and don’t shop for new credit.
+Over time, your score will increase for every credit scoring model.

 When it comes to getting a mortgage, your credit score is incredibly important.
 It determines:

 - Your loan amount and home price range

 - Your monthly payment throughout the life of the loan

 For example, having a credit score of “excellent” versus “poor” could fetch lower interest rates, which can save you over $200 per month on a $200,000 mortgage.